 Symptoms and treatment of papilloma in dogs.
-Dog warts - how dangerous they are and how to treat them
+Warts on dogs - how dangerous they are and how to treat them

-At first glance, some varieties of pet diseases do not pose a particular danger to their life and health, being rather a cosmetic problem.
-Here, for example, papilloma in dogs: just think, some kind of wart!
+At first glance, some types of diseases of domestic animals do not pose a particular danger to their life and health, being, rather, a cosmetic problem.
+For example, papilloma in dogs: just think, some kind of wart!
 But are they really safe?
 Are papillomas a harbinger of some more serious problems?

-Warts, also called papillomas or fibropapillomas, are species-specific tumors (usually of benign etiology).
-Some varieties can degenerate into malignant ones (for example, squamous cell papilloma in dogs).
-It happens quite rarely, but such cases are still recorded in the world veterinary practice.
+Warts, also called papillomas or fibropapillomas, are species-specific tumors (usually benign).
+Some varieties can become malignant (for example, squamous cell papilloma in dogs).
+This happens quite rarely, but such cases are still registered in world veterinary practice.

 What are the reasons for their occurrence?
 They are caused by numerous viruses from the Papillomaviridae family.
-In domestic dogs, warts are commonly found on the face (skin papillomas) and in the mouth (oral papillomas).
+In domestic dogs, warts are usually found on the face (cutaneous papillomas) and in the mouth (oral papillomas).
 In principle, their prevalence is a relative concept, since with a high probability these formations can grow anywhere.
-Papillomas in dogs look different: some look like reddish nodules, while others may resemble cauliflower heads.
-There are no "canons" here.
+Papillomas in dogs look different: some look like reddish nodules, while others may resemble heads of cauliflower.
+There are no “canons” here.

-Why do some dogs get warts while others don't?
+Why do some dogs suffer from warts while others have none?
 This is probably due to the weakness or maturity of the animal's immune system.
 Is there any scientifically identified predisposition to their occurrence?
-Certain breeds have been found to have a genetic "addiction".
+Certain breeds have been shown to have genetic “dependencies.”
 These are miniature schnauzers and terriers.
-In general, some kind of warthog is more likely to become like a warthog, but not a mastiff.
+In general, anything but a mastiff is more likely to become like a warthog.
 Perhaps this will make him more threatening?
-However, from jokes we will pass to the facts.
+However, let's move on from jokes to facts.

 Veterinarians also warn that long treatment corticosteroids may be a predisposing factor.
-The younger the animal, the higher the risk of papillomas on its body.
-Viruses of the Papillomaviridae family that cause canine warts are extremely contagious to dogs.
-So, the infection can be transmitted from one animal to another after a simple contact between them.
-Cases of transmission through poorly processed care items are not excluded.
+The younger the animal, the higher the risk of papillomas appearing on its body.
+Viruses from the Papillomaviridae family that cause canine warts are extremely contagious to dogs.
+Thus, the infection can be transmitted from one animal to another after simple contact between them.
+Cases of transmission through poorly processed care products cannot be ruled out.

-AT environment these pathogens are relatively stable, and can for a long time be stored in it.
+IN environment these pathogens are relatively stable and can for a long time be preserved in it.
 Fortunately, the papilloma virus is not transmitted to humans (or cats) due to its extremely pronounced species specificity.
-The incubation period is very variable, and can vary from one to eight weeks from the moment the pathogen enters the body.
-Warts may spontaneously disappear in a few months, but sometimes they will persist for many years, and sometimes for the rest of the dog's life.
+The incubation period is very variable and can vary from one to eight weeks from the moment the pathogen enters the body.
+Warts may disappear spontaneously within a few months, but sometimes they will persist for many years, and sometimes for the rest of the dog's life.

-Read also: Impetigo in dogs: the essence of the disease and methods of treatment
+Read also: Impetigo in dogs: the essence of the disease and treatment methods

-Beginners can't always tell for sure if a growth they see on their dog's skin is a wart.
+Beginners can't always tell for sure whether a growth they see on their dog's skin is a wart.
 Here are some of them features:

-• "Protrusions" on the skin, especially on the limbs and muzzle, in the mouth and around the eyes.
+• "Bulging" on the skin, especially on the limbs and face, in the mouth and around the eyes.

-• In some cases, the surface of the papillomas can be very rough, "branched", the outgrowths look like a miniature cauliflower.
+• In some cases, the surface of papillomas can be very rough, “branched”; the growths look like miniature ones cauliflower.

-• The surface may be smooth, the wart itself looks like a small nodule.
-Its color varies from crimson red to black.
-Often the shade depends on the color of the coat of the dog itself.
+• The surface may be smooth, but the wart itself looks like a small nodule.
+Its color varies from crimson-red to black.
+Often the shade depends on the color of the dog's coat.

-• There are single papillomas, and they "prefer" remote places on the body: armpits, inguinal region.
+• There are single papillomas, and they “prefer” remote places on the body: armpits, groin area.

-• In other cases, the neoplasm increases in size, sometimes new papillomas appear.
+• In other cases, the tumor increases in size, and sometimes new papillomas appear.

 • Sometimes the wart bleeds.
 If this is the case, it is better to be wary: it is possible that the tumor is malignant.
-But you should not panic right away: dogs often comb them and even tear them off, so it may not be cancer.
+But you shouldn’t panic right away: dogs often scratch them and even tear them off, so it may not be cancer.

-• The older the dog, the more likely it is that he will have separate, “isolated” warts (especially on the paws, stomach).
+• The older the dog, the more likely it is that individual, “isolated” warts will be found (especially on the paws and stomach).
 You can see an example of this in the photo.

 Diagnosis

-As you might guess, it is not difficult to find out about their presence.
-They can be seen on the dog's stomach, its paws and other parts of the body.
-But not always everything is so simple.
-For example, not all pet owners notice vulvar lesions, with the exception of professional breeders who regularly examine their pets.
-In any case, if you bring your dog at least occasionally to an annual check-up to an experienced veterinarian, these neoplasms will not go unnoticed.
+As you might guess, their availability is not difficult to find out.
+They can be seen on the dog's stomach, paws and other parts of the body.
+But it's not always that simple.
+For example, not all animal owners notice lesions on the vulva, with the exception of professional breeders who regularly examine their pets.
+In any case, if you even occasionally bring your dog for an annual preventive examination to an experienced veterinary specialist, these neoplasms will not go unnoticed.
 In particular, they are even found in the mouth.
 This is due to the fact that when checking for tartar good veterinarian will certainly examine the mucous membrane of the oral cavity.

 It is more difficult to find them in the case of long-haired breeds.
-Especially in the case when the dog is terribly afraid of the veterinarian and does not let him near him.
-What areas should be addressed Special attention when examining your pet?
-Warts, as a rule, are found around the eyes and on the lip, gums and palate, often they cover the limbs of the dog, resembling a colony of mushrooms on an old stump.
-Of course, it's hard not to notice them.
-The only exception is interdigital papillomas in a dog.
+Especially in the case when the dog is terrified of the veterinarian and does not allow him to approach him.
+What areas need to be addressed?
+Special attention when examining your pet?
+Warts, as a rule, are found around the eyes and on the lip, gums and palate; they often cover the dog’s limbs, resembling a colony of honey mushrooms on an old stump.
+Of course, it’s hard not to notice them.
+The only exception is interdigital papillomas in dogs.

-Read also: How to treat white worms in dogs: a table of drugs, dosage, prevention
+Read also: How to treat white worms in dogs: drug table, dosage, prevention

-If they do not differ in particularly cyclopean sizes and do not greatly interfere with the animal, their presence may remain a secret for a long time.
-In the case when spontaneous remission is noted, the warts that were in the dog can only be guessed from the scars between the fingers.
+If they are not particularly cyclopean in size and do not greatly disturb the animal, their presence may remain a secret for a long time.
+In cases where spontaneous remission is noted, the only way to guess about the dog’s warts is by the scars between the toes.

-"Advanced" diagnostic methods rarely needed to confirm the presence of papillomas.
+"Advanced" diagnostic methods rarely necessary to confirm the presence of papillomas.
 Biopsy samples of suspicious growths can easily be taken and provided to the laboratory for detailed immunohistochemical examination, to identify a specific papillomavirus, or to rule out or confirm cancer.
-Occasionally, PCR is used, it is also polymerase chain reaction.
-With its help, not only viral papillomatosis in dogs is detected, but also a specific type of pathogen.
+Occasionally, PCR is used, also known as polymerase chain reaction.
+With its help, not only viral papillomatosis in dogs is detected, but also the specific type of pathogen.

-Electron microscopy can help expose 100% accurate diagnosis, but in clinical setting one can only dream of such luxury.
+Electron microscopy can help set 100% accurate diagnosis, but in clinical settings One can only dream of such luxury.

 Why are they dangerous, what are the visible effects of the appearance of warts?

 Canine warts are usually painless and benign.
-But are they really that safe?
-Warts in the mouth can cause discomfort, drooling, and bad smell from mouth.
-Depending on where they are located, papillomas prevent the dog from grasping food normally, chewing and swallowing it (on the tongue, for example).
-If they grow between the toes, then the animal can constantly lick and gnaw its paws, trying to get rid of the source of discomfort.
-Not only can it cause enough heavy bleeding, but also threatens the development of secondary bacterial and fungal infections of the skin of the paws.
+But are they really safe?
+Warts in the mouth can cause discomfort, drooling and bad smell from mouth.
+Depending on where they are located, papillomas prevent the dog from normally grasping food, chewing and swallowing it (on the tongue, for example).
+If they grow between the toes, the animal may constantly lick and chew its paws, trying to get rid of the source of discomfort.
+Not only can this cause quite heavy bleeding, but also threatens the development of secondary bacterial and fungal infections of the skin of the paws.

-Warts are usually painless and do not require treatment. medical indications.
+Warts are usually painless and do not require treatment medical indications.
 Some owners want to remove papillomas from their dog for cosmetic reasons (on the eyelid), or in cases where they cause real discomfort to the animal.
-In general, this question is still open: yes, in most cases there is no harm from these benign neoplasms, but they can degenerate into malignant tumors (but this is very rare), dogs tear them off or bite them off, resulting in severe bleeding.
+In general, this question is still open: yes, in most cases there is no harm from these benign tumors, but they can degenerate into malignant tumors (but this is very rare), dogs tear them off or chew them off, resulting in severe bleeding.

-Usually, at the first symptoms of a possible illness, a person hurries to seek help from a specialist, since even brief data can help identify the diagnosis and prescribe treatment.
-Veterinarians deal with four-legged patients different types who do not know how to speak, let alone complain about their illness.
+Usually, at the first symptoms of a possible illness, a person rushes to seek help from a specialist, since even brief data can help identify a diagnosis and prescribe treatment.
+Veterinarians deal with four-legged patients. different types who do not know how to speak, much less complain about their illness.
 Despite this, they also need help, and they can get it in veterinary institutions.

 A veterinarian needs to have a wealth of knowledge in order to be able to help pets.
 The health status of an animal can be determined by appearance, as well as after examining the coat, eyes and ears.

-Animal owners have a huge responsibility, so they must also be able to provide first aid, know the main symptoms of common diseases and, if necessary, isolate the pet in time from its kind or from people.
+Animal owners have a huge responsibility, so they must also be able to provide first aid, know the main symptoms of common diseases and, if necessary, promptly isolate your pet from others like it or from people.

-Some diseases of pets do not pose any danger to the animal and others.
+Some pet diseases do not pose any danger to the animal and others.
 But, for example, how safe is papilloma in dogs?
-Is it a precursor to a serious illness?
+Isn't it a precursor to a serious illness?

 What is papilloma?

-Papillomatosis is viral disease which is fairly common in dogs. treatment of which should not be delayed are benign growths.
-Outwardly, they look like a cauliflower inflorescence.
-Tumors are caused by infection of DNA with papillomaviruses.
-The virus promotes the growth and division of epithelial cells, due to which chromosomal instability and mutations appear.
+Papillomatosis is viral disease, which is quite common in dogs. the treatment of which should not be delayed are benign growths.
+Outwardly, they look like cauliflower inflorescences.
+Tumors are caused by DNA infection by papillomaviruses.
+The virus promotes the growth and division of epithelial cells, resulting in chromosomal instability and mutations.

-Penetrating into the body, the virus may not manifest itself immediately: it may take several weeks or even a month before the first signs appear.
-The causative agent is quite tenacious in the external environment.
+Once the virus enters the body, it may not manifest itself immediately: it may take several weeks, or even a month, before the first signs appear.
+The pathogen is quite tenacious in the external environment.

 Viral papillomatosis can be transmitted from one animal to another through contact, medical instruments and care items.
 However, the disease does not pose any danger to humans.